Dan Mazier: Bill C-299 (An Act to Amend the Telecommunications Act)

 In 2021, Mazier made national headlines when he introduced his Private Members Bill, C-299 (An Act to Amend the Telecommunications Act) in Parliament.
 Bill C-299 was spearheaded by Mazier to tackle misleading speed claims by Canadian internet companies.
-His legislation received much support from high-profile advocacy organizations who agreed with his notion that too many Canadians in rural Canada were paying ridiculously high prices for speeds that were no where near what consumers signed up for.
+His legislation received much support from high-profile advocacy organizations who agreed with his notion that too many Canadians in rural Canada were paying high prices for speeds that were nowhere near what consumers signed up for.

 Mazier also spent his time in the 43rd Parliament focusing on addressing rural crime.
 He stated that too many Canadians in rural regions are taken advantage of by criminals because of the well-known lack of response time for emergency services.
 In spring of 2021 his constituents supported his work on this file when he seconded Bill C-289 in the House of Commons.
 Bill C-289 would have amended the Criminal Code to toughen measures for criminals who victimize rural Canadians by creating an aggravating factor at sentencing for targeting people and property that are vulnerable due to remoteness from emergency medical or police service.